Elasticsearch vs. MongoDB: 2023 Comparison

 Elasticsearch is an open-source and powerful tool for managing and organizing large data.
 It is a sophisticated collection of projects that work together to create capacity structures and accurately stack data based on customer preferences and project requirements.
 Elasticsearch is designed to meet users' needs requiring rapid and reliable search capabilities on their vast datasets.

-Elasticsearch is based on the robust and highly scalable search engine Apache Lucene.
+Elasticsearch is a search server based on the robust and highly scalable search engine Apache Lucene.
 Combining the powerful search capabilities of Apache Lucene with advanced features such as real-time indexing, distributed search, and multi-tenancy.
 The platform has built-in security features that allow users to restrict access to data based on specific user roles and profiles.

 Elasticsearch also provides a high degree of flexibility and control to users.
 Users have complete control over all data management tasks, including updating, recovering, abusing, and erasing data.
 They can customize the software to suit their business requirements and preferences and easily integrate the platform with other third-party applications.